umarpir/umarpir.github.io/_posts/2021-04-11-Learning python.md

   <h4>How much easier is it?</h4>
   <p> To sum things up, Python is a lot easier.
 After spending some time switching from Python to Java for different Projects, this kind of thing seems to be a reoccurring theme where it's just so much more long-winded to do simple things in Java.
 Yet for some reason, I find Java so much more structured and clean.
 Although Python is hands-down a lot easier, better for things like machine learning and just way easier to learn especially after having done Java,
-   I'm kind of comfy with it and plan to keep it as my go-to language for the time being.
+   I'm kind of comfy with Java and plan to keep it as my go-to language for the time being.